RamithN2002/RamithN2002/README.md

 deployment of intelligent systems using LLMs and scalable backend architectures, Focused on building secure, fair, and user-centric products that solve real-world problems at scale.

-🧠 I'm currently Working on the GenAI , Prompting and Tensorflow model development
+🧠 Currently working on **Generative AI, Prompt Engineering, and TensorFlow-based model development**, focusing on building real-world AI applications.

+💼 Previously worked on several academic projects during my Computer Science Engineering studies, gaining hands-on experience in software development and system design.

-📄 Know about my experiences[🔗](http://surl.li/rwjrl)
+📄 Learn more about my professional experience and projects: [🔗](http://surl.li/rwjrl)

-📫 How to reach me ramithn27@gmail.com
+📫 Reach me at: **ramithn27@gmail.com**

 ### Languages and Tools: